 If a person often says insulting or hurtful things about your family, weight, appearance, or employment, take this as a warning sign.
 Manipulators pay close attention to others’ insecurities and weak points and use these against them.
 They use shaming to make their victim feel unworthy or inadequate and, therefore, be submissive to them.

 Manipulators use covert intimidation.
 Their threats are often veiled.
 If someone is making you feel uncomfortable, pay close attention to their expressions, glances, non-verbal gestures, and stares when they talk to you.
 A manipulator will twist the reality in order to make you doubt your own beliefs and perceptions.

 Manipulative people can’t take criticism and will always try to offer a “rational” explanation for engaging in inappropriate or hurtful behaviors.
-It can be quiet an effective tactic, especially when the explanations offered make just the right amount of sense to make any reasonably conscientious person fall for it.
+It can be quite an effective tactic, especially when the explanations offered make just the right amount of sense to make any reasonably conscientious person fall for it.

 15. Gas Lighting

 This is a super powerful tactic used by manipulators.
 It means twisting the reality for a purpose.
 A manipulator can be considered a genius when it comes to twisting the reality in order to serve their own purposes.
 It doesn’t really matter what the truth is, they will make it seem that it is really your fault, causing you to doubt your own sanity.
 By the time they are done with you, you will become so mentally ill that you won’t be able to trust your own perceptions.